“Das Druckenlassen verhält sich zum Denken, wie eine Wochenstube zum ersten Kuß”

 Cultural and Literary History, circa and since 1800: Consumerism

-Cultural Criticism since the Twentieth Century: Especially Wellness and Politics
+Cultural Studies, Twentieth and Twenty-First Centuries: Especially Wellness and Politics

 Shorter Academic Pieces (three pages and under, especially book reviews)